MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-python-flask-sign-in-sign-out.md

             return redirect(auth.log_out(url_for("index", _external=True)))
         ```

     - `/`: This is the home page of the web app.
 It calls the *get_user* method to get a current logged-in user from the session.
-If there is no logged in user, it redirects to the login page.
+If no user is logged in, it redirects to the sign-in page.

         ```python
         @app.route("/")